youngker/apparmor-wiki/Userconditional.md

  }
 ```

-doing this can be more convenient.
-This is functionally equivalent.
+doing this can be more convenient and is functionally equivalent.
 It
 does not mean there are multiple versions of the profile just different
 [variants](profile_variants) based on the attachments.